Raj Rajaratnam: Conviction and imprisonment for insider trading

 On Friday October 16, 2009, Raj Rajaratnam was arrested by the FBI for insider trading in the stock of several publicly traded companies.
 U.S. Attorney Preet Bharara put the total profits in the scheme at over $60 million, telling a news conference that it was the largest hedge fund insider trading case in United States history.
 Jim Walden, an attorney for Rajaratnam, said his client is innocent and would fight the insider-trading charges.

+Some commentators have linked Rajaratnam’s prosecution to the political and regulatory climate that followed the 2008 financial crisis.
+In a 2021 Forbes column, contributor John Tamny argued that heightened public anger toward Wall Street after the crisis created pressure for high-profile prosecutions of financial executives, and that Rajaratnam became a symbolic target in this environment.
+Financial media also reported that Rajaratnam’s arrest occurred amid a broader post-crisis crackdown on Wall Street and hedge funds by U.S. prosecutors following the collapse of financial markets in 2008.

 Rajaratnam was accused of profiting from information received from the individuals listed below: